Teatro Gil Vicente, Cascais: History

 Those who have performed at the theatre have included Hans Münch, Sandor Vegh, and Karl Engel in addition to many of the most famous Portuguese artists of the period.

 In 1942 the theatre was purchased by the Associação Humanitária dos Bombeiros Voluntários de Cascais (Humanitarian Association of the Voluntary Firefighters of Cascais), which continues to run it as a theatre while also using it as the association’s headquarters.
-In 1965, Carlos Avilez began the Cascais Experimental Theatre, which was based at the theatre.
+In 1965, Carlos Avilez began the Cascais Experimental Theatre, which was based at the theatre until 1979.
 The Cascais Experimental Theatre has presented more than a hundred pieces and collaborators have included Eunice Muñoz, Carlos Paredes, José de Almada Negreiros, Júlio Resende, Natália Correia, and Michel Giacometti.

 Several other theatres in Portugal have also been named after Gil Vicente, including those in Barcelos and Coimbra.